kytvi2p/grid-updates/man/grid-updates.1.md

 DESCRIPTION
 ===========

-*grid-updates* is a shell script intended to help keep Tahoe-LAFS nodes' configurations up-to-date.
+*grid-updates* is a Python script intended to help keep Tahoe-LAFS nodes' configurations up-to-date.
 It can retrieve lists of introducers as well as news feeds from the Tahoe grid.
 This is useful for any public grid that relies solely on volunteers.

 ACTIONS
 =======

+-s, \--sync-introducers
+:   Synchronize your node's local list of introducers with the master list.

 -m, \--merge-introducers
 :   Merge your node's local introducers list with the subscription's.

--r, \--replace-introducers
-:   Replace your node's local list of introducers with the master list.

 -n, \--download-news
 :   Retrieve the news feed.
 See the **NEWS** section below.

--R, \--repair-subscriptions
+-r, \--repair-subscriptions
 :   Maintain or repair the health of the subscription service's URIs.

--C *[file]*, \--create-config *[file]*
-:   Generate a grid-updates config file.
-If *file* is not specified,
-	*$XDG_HOME_CONFIG/grid-updates/config* will be used.
-See **CONFIG
-	FILES** section below.
+-R, \--community-repair
+:   Retrieve a list of shares and maintain/repair them.

 \--patch-tahoe
 :   Patch the Tahoe-LAFS web console to display the grid-updates news feed in